Let digital fads disrupt your competitors while you focus on your customers

 The drive to online at all costs is an example.
 Yes, putting your business online is crucial for many in the short term to earn any income at all.
 But is it complemented by a medium to long term strategy?
 Once we get back to normal do you really expect to compete head-to-head online with Amazon, Uber Eats, Airbnb, or any one of the other major online players?
 Indeed, even for small businesses in niche industries, unless you are the leader worldwide, competing directly online with better resourced, better-known players this is a highly risky strategy.
 Mark Ritson, articulates it very well in a recent article in marketing week.

-Clearing the fog to do what is best for your organisation
+Clear the fog and do what is best for your organisation

 At the time of writing (September 2020), the COVID Crisis still has months to play out.
 Once it has subsided, we will still have to deal with the economic fallout for many months and possibly years.
 It is important to think positively.
 This time will pass and better times will return.